 - All team members must wear all plain black (this includes legs).
 Black tights or pants for ladies, black pants for men.
-Unitards are recommended.
-Two piece outfits are allowable but no skin may be visible in between top and bottom pieces of the costume.
-Outfits must be made of one fabric without addition of chiffon, lace, trim or other inserted fabrics or materials. - No hoods - The style of the unitard or dress must be basic without cutouts.
-A basic rounded or keyhole back is allowable. - All costumes must be the same (with the exception of men wearing black pants).
+Two piece outfits are allowable but minimal skin may be visible in between top and bottom pieces of the costume. - No hoods - All costumes must be the same (with the exception of men wearing black pants). - Skirts/Pants: All skaters must wear black tights or pants.
+Skating skirts and dresses (with black tights) are allowed. - Sleeves: The absence of sleeves is accepted as are different lengths of sleeves. - Decoration: There may be no decorations or embellishments.
+Costumes must be as plain as possible.

-Skirts/Pants

-All skaters must wear black tights or pants.
-Regular length skating skirts and dresses (with black tights) are allowed.
-Dance length skirts are not.
-Skirts must be the same fabric as the body of the dress.
-No chiffon skirts or sleeves are allowed.